ChrisHal/PMbrowser/doc/usage/menues.rst

 'Export...'
 Submenu
 -------------------

-Here you find options to export traces to :program:`IgorPro` and metadata as a table.
+Here you find options to export traces (available export formats: :file:`.pxp`, and :file:`.ibw` for import by :program:`IgorPro`, :program:`numpy` format :file:`.npy` for import by :program:`python`, and raw binary data) and metadata as a table.

+When exporting traces and the choosen file format does not support inclusion of metadata, for each trace a :file:`.json` file will be created that contains the exported metadata.

 .. _export-all-visible-traces-label: